October 2, 2017 | Last updated: October 2, 2023

 PHP delivery overview

-Before we can proceed, there are two things that need to be emphasized every single time the word "deployment" comes into play:
+Before we proceed with deploying PHP apps, there are two things that need to be emphasized every single time the word "deploy" comes into play:

 I. Keep everything in version control!